 Faculty and Staff Workshops

-Global Learning Course Design and Instruction Workshops
+On Campus Global Learning Course Design and Instruction Workshop

 These workshops engage participants in global learning strategies that they can easily implement across the curriculum and co-curriculum.
 Participants will explore FIU’s global learning outcomes and how these can be developed through interdisciplinary, problem-based approaches; active learning strategies; multi-perspective content; and, both traditional and authentic assessments.
 Participants may be eligible to receive a stipend* for attendance.

-Online Global Learning Course Instruction Workshops
+Online Global Learning Course Design and Instruction Workshop

 Whether you can’t make it to campus or just want a refresher, the Online Global Learning Course Instruction Workshop will help you to successfully infuse global learning throughout your courses.